thomas-alectio/AlectioSDK/README.md

 | labeled | a list of indices of selected samples used to train the model in this loop |

 Depending on your situation, the samples indicated in `labeled` might not be labeled (despite the variable name).
-We call it `labaled` because in the active learning setting, this list represents the pool of samples iteratively labeled by the human oracle.
+We call it `labeled` because in the active learning setting, this list represents the pool of samples iteratively labeled by the human oracle.

-### Test the model
+### Test the Model
 The logic for testing the model should be implemented in this process.
-The function representing this process should look like
+The function representing this process should look like:

 ```python
 def test(payload):